Votive Church, Szeged: History

 Construction of the church began in 1913 after a flood had destroyed most of Szeged.
 It was designed by Frederick Schulek and was completed in 1930.
 The construction of the church was a result of a pledge made by the inhabitants of Szeged to build a cathedral after the flood of March 1879.

 The Commissioner of the King was looking for a place for the church to be built, and decided on the site of the medieval St. Demeter Church.
 Today all that remains of the church is the Dömötör tower (now the oldest building in Szeged).
 Thirty-five design plans were submitted in a competition, and in the end the plans were chosen and the foundation was laid on 21 June 1914.
 The construction was stopped because of World War I and was finally finished on 24 October 1930.
 It was blessed by various bishops and archbishops.
 The next day the church held its first mass.

+It became the Cathedral of the Diocese of Csanád when the previous St. George Cathedral (in Timișoara) became the cathedral of the new Roman Catholic Diocese of Timișoara, erected in 1930.